Lar Lubovitch: Career

 Lubovitch danced in numerous modern, ballet, jazz and ethnic companies before forming the Lar Lubovitch Dance Company in 1968.

 His works are included in the repertories of companies throughout the world, including the New York City Ballet, American Ballet Theatre, Paris Opera Ballet, Royal Danish Ballet, Stuttgart Ballet, Alvin Ailey American Dance Theater, Baryshnikov's White Oak Dance Project and Netherlands Dance Theater.
 His work is renowned for its musicality, rhapsodic style and sophisticated formal structures.
 His radiant, highly technical choreography and deeply humanistic voice have been acclaimed throughout the world.

+In 1972, Lubovitch won a Guggenheim Fellowship in Choreography.
 Lubovitch made his Broadway debut in 1987 with the musical staging for the Stephen Sondheim/James Lapine musical, Into the Woods, for which he received a Tony Award nomination.
 In 1993 he choreographed the highly praised dance sequences for the Broadway show The Red Shoes.
 The final ballet from that show joined the repertories of American Ballet Theatre and the National Ballet of Canada.
 For his work on that show, he received the 1993-94 Astaire Award from the Theater Development Fund.

 Starting in 1995, the company began focusing on creating dances in New York and teaching throughout the world.
-A prolific choreographer, Lubovitch created three new dances during the 2004-05 season.
+A prolific choreographer, Lubovitch created three new dances during the 2004–05 season.
 The first, Love Stories, was a collaboration between the Lubovitch company and Hubbard Street Dance Chicago (it premiered in Chicago in March 2005), the second, Do You Be, was created solely with the Lubovitch company in honor of Meredith Monk and premiered in NYC in November 2004).
 The third, Elemental Brubeck, is a collaboration between the Lubovitch company and the San Francisco Ballet (premiered in Paris in July 2005).
 Also in 2005 the Lubovitch company collaborated with the Limón Dance Company in the creation of another new dance, and staged its annual New York City season at the 850-seat Skirball Center on Washington Square in November.